Eight ways to support your child as they return to secondary school

 Tell them stories about how proud you were when they coped with these moments.
 This will remind them of their resilience – their ability to adapt to difficult situations.
 Ask your child how they managed in the past and encourage them to use these strategies again.
 Remind them to ask for help from you and other trusted adults when they need it, as drawing on supportive relationships is another important aspect of being resilient when things get tough.

 Be aware of your own anxious responses and make sure you have strategies for getting to a calm space before trying to support your child.
 Children learn from observing their parents and anxiety is very easily ‘caught’, so if you’re anxious your child will pick up on this.
 It’s good to name what you’re feeling, for example “Oh, I’m really on edge today” and to do something to regulate your feeling: “I think walking the dog might help”.
 Encourage your child to find ways to help regulate their anxiety – through music, art, physical activity, or whatever they enjoy which calms them.

 7. Anxiety may hide behind challenging behaviour

 If your child’s behaviour changes or becomes difficult leading up to their return to school, it could be really useful to stop and think what emotions might be driving this behaviour.
-The likelihood is that they are fearful, worried, anxious or unsure.
-Rather than just tackling the behaviour make sure you talk to your child about underlying feelings, as outlined above.
+The likelihood is that they’re fearful, worried, anxious, or unsure.
+Rather than just tackling the behaviour, make sure you talk to your child about underlying feelings.

 8. Seek professional support

-If you are concerned about your child then contact their school and/or get an appointment to see the GP.
+If you're concerned about your child then contact their school and/or get an appointment to see a GP.